fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-march-23-clyde-built-radio.md

 draft: false

 ---
 I recorded my second radio show of 2023 live at the Clyde Built Radio studio at the weekend.
-It was a bright and sunny Sunday with the clocks just gone forward and the Barras buzzing as it hosted a Hong Kong street market.
+It was great playing records there on a sunny Sunday with the clocks just gone forward and the Barras buzzing as it hosted a Hong Kong street market.
 ---

 {% if app.environment == "production" %}